h04x/win-screenshot/README.md

 # win-screenshot
-Take a screenshot from specified window or whole display on windows platform
+Take a screenshot from specified window or whole display on Windows platform

 Example
 ```rust